pyeventsourcing/eventsourcing/README.md

 #### Step 1: domain events

 The state of an event sourced application is determined by a sequence of events.

-For the sake of simplicity, let's assume things can be "created", "changed", and "discarded".
+For the sake of simplicity in this example, let's assume things in our domain can be "created", "changed", and "discarded".

-Let's define some domain event classes.
+With that domain in mind, let's define some domain event classes.
 We can use simple Python classes.
 The common attributes of a domain event, such as the entity ID and version, and the timestamp of the event, can be declared in a layer supertype.

 ```python
 import time